Alice, steampunk and a false name: enigma of an American jailed in North Korea

 Instead, he spent time and money hiring artists to help create his own anime adaption of Alice in Wonderland, the Lewis Carroll fantasy with which he seemed fascinated.
 At one point he joined a debating class that helped Koreans converse in English, but rarely spoke.

 "He was just a mysterious character.
-He said nothing unless I asked questions," said Hur Sung-doh, who organized the weekly group debate.
+He said nothing unless I asked questions," said Hur Sung-doh, who organised the weekly group debate.

 Miller was arrested in North Korea in April this year for tearing up his tourist visa after entering the isolated country with a tour group.
 He was sentenced to six years hard labor last week.